Darkpaster/Darkpaster.github.io/src/content/topics/en/society/studing.md

 ## Conclusion

 Effective teaching and change are not about transmitting information, but about **creating the conditions for transformation**.
-We cannot change a person directly, but we can become architects of an environment in which they will change themselves—naturally, organically, and with pleasure.
+We cannot change a person directly, but we can become architects of an environment in which they will change themselves — naturally, organically, and with pleasure.

 Remember: a chasm lies between the expert and the novice.
 Your job is not to shout from the other side, but to patiently build a sturdy bridge, stone by stone, until the other person can safely cross over to your side.
 This is the true art of teaching.